Pittsburgh Pinball League Rules updated August 2024

 League start times are posted on the official schedule.
 Any non-league games in progress by league players at league start time are immediately halted.
 Players join their assigned group and begin league play immediately.

-If a location should close down during league play, if less than two games have been played by any group, the match shall be cancelled and not recorded.
+If a location should close down during league play, if less than two games have been played by any group, the match shall be canceled and not recorded.
 If two or more games have been played by all groups, then scores will be recorded only for those games played by all groups.
-(Other games will be recorded as forfeits; these forfeits will not count toward individual player forfeit totals.)
 Missing games will be rescheduled by the League Officials.

 Non-PPL members are invited to attend any league night, except those marked as private.
 Guests are not permitted to play in league matches but we encourage guests to come out to league nights and see what we are all about.